 The Group has an existing JVA with Filinvest whereby the Group contributed its land in Loyola Heights, Quezon City and Filinvest developed a condominium building on such land.
 Filinvest is responsible for planning, construction, financing, and marketing.
 The net saleable units are allocated between the parties in a 11/89 basis in favor of Filinvest.

 The condominium building was completed in 2016.
 The carrying amount of the contributed land amounted to P55,123,515.
-The Group's saleable unit amounted to P23,298,583 and P26,028,811 as of December 31, 2021 and 2020, respectively.
+The Group's saleable unit amounted to P21,024,289 and P23,298,583 as of December 31, 2022 and 2021, respectively.
+During the year, sales made under this project amounted to P2,274,294.